NVectors/Basic_Web_Development/README.md

 # Basic_Web_Development
-Learning HTML and CSS
+Learning HTML and CSS and Javascript

-This is a repo to stay organize and keep track of files related to learning these new languages.
+This is a repo to stay organize and keep track of files related to my learning.